APogue/APogue.github.io/projects/codebook.md

   Note: This is a temporal indicator

 - **`policy_violation_type`**
-  What type of formal university policy was violated, if any → `TPM_policy`, `student_conduct`, `anti_discrimination`, `non-affiliate`, `combination`, `none`
+  What type of formal university policy was violated, if any
+  → `TPM_policy`, `student_conduct`, `anti_discrimination`, `non-affiliate`, `combination`, `none`
   - `TPM_policy` → Breach of Time, Place, and Manner policies (e.g., unpermitted amplification, obstruction, disruption as defined in policy)
   - `student_conduct` → Code of conduct violations by individuals or groups
   - `anti_discrimination` → Incident involved or was alleged to involve identity-based exclusion, hate speech, retaliation, or targeted harassment
   - `non-affiliate` → Non-affiliate conduct violations by individuals or groups
-  - `combination` → Policy violation not covered by above categories
+  - `combination` → Violated a combination of above categories
   - `none` → No violation occurred (use if `incident_policy_status: compliant`)

   Note: This is a qualitative indicator

 - **`norm_violation_type`**
-  What type of institutional or ethical norm was undermined, regardless of policy status → `bias/discrimination`, `admin_policy_failure`, `student_policy_failure`, `resource_misuse`, `community_harm`, `individual_harm`, `none`, `multiple`
+  What type of institutional or ethical norm was undermined, regardless of policy status
+  → `bias/discrimination`, `admin_policy_failure`, `student_policy_failure`, `resource_misuse`, `community_harm`, `individual_harm`, `none`, `multiple`
   - `bias/discrimination` → Incident involved or was alleged to involve identity-based exclusion, derogatory expression, retaliation, or targeted behavior perceived as hostile toward a protected group
   - `admin_policy_failure` → The university failed to follow or uphold its own stated policies or procedures in relation to the incident (e.g., did not enforce relevant rules, bypassed due process, failed to intervene when policy clearly applied)
   - `student_policy_failure` → A student organization or governing body failed to follow its own published rules or commitments (e.g., violated non-exclusivity, misused funds, failed to follow internal procedures)
   - `resource_misuse` → Misuse of university-allocated resources (e.g., student fee funding, exclusive use of shared spaces, improper access to facilities)
-  - `community_harm` → Generalized disruption or cultural damage not otherwise classified
+  - `community_harm` → Cultural damage or damage to group morale caused by disruptive acts having impact on a large-scale (e.g. impromptu chants by groups of students in classroom hallways)
-  - `individual_harm` → Bullying, physical aggression, non-credible threats, hostility
+  - `individual_harm` → Bullying, physical aggression, hostility, non-credible threats
   - `none` → No discernible norm was violated
   - `multiple` → More than one norm violation applies

   Note: An institutional norm violation means an incident that undermines or contradicts the core values, expectations, or ethical standards of the institution—even if no specific written policy was technically broken.
 It captures harm or dysfunction beyond technical rules—the kinds of things that erode trust, equity, or accountability within a campus community.
 It’s what the university is supposed to stand for, even if it's not always written down neatly.
 Looking for soft failures (e.g., passive admin neglect), structural problems (e.g., uneven enforcement), moral or reputational failures, and/or institutional and organizational responsibility to self-regulate (e.g. self-governance failures).
+Tracking these violations may also contribute to hostile environment by totality of circumstances (a case for report submission even when a single incident that doesn't meet the school or federal policy violation threshold occurs).

 ---